 Gold Ornament (Used for the tree topper)

-I used a pencil to lightly decide how wide I wanted my tree based on the height and after that was painting time.
+3. Using a pencil, lightly decide how wide you want your tree.
 In case you didn’t know, prior to starting this blog, I was practicing landscape architecture.
-I worked at a landscape architecture office for eight years, so I draw trees (and plants) is not too intimidating for me.
+I worked at a landscape architecture office for eight years, so drawing trees (and plants) is not very intimidating for me.

-Now, that my basic shape was painted on, I added the interior branches.
+Now, that the basic shape is painted on, you can add in interior branches.

 I wanted a very simple look for my tree, so I strung Emerald green pom poms on green thread and used that for my tree’s ornaments and garland.

-I then printed out my Green Merry Christmas Garland (sold in my Etsy shop for $5) and hung that at the top.
+I then printed out my Green Merry Christmas Garland and hung that along the top.